Black Thursday bushfires

-The Black Thursday bushfires were a devastating series of fires that swept the state of Victoria, Australia, on 6 February 1851, burning up 5 e6ha, or about a quarter of the state's area.
+The Black Thursday bushfires were a devastating series of fires that swept the Port Phillip District (now the state of Victoria) in Australia, on 6 February 1851, burning up 5 e6ha, or about a quarter of the state's area.
 Twelve people died, along with one million sheep, thousands of cattle and countless native animals.

-"The temperature became torrid, and on the morning of the 6th of February 1851, the air which blew down from the north resembled the breath of a furnace.
-A fierce wind arose, gathering strength and velocity from hour to hour, until about noon it blew with the violence of a tornado.
-By some inexplicable means it wrapped the whole country in a sheet of flame – fierce, awful, and irresistible."

 Causes

 The Black Thursday bushfires were caused in part by an intense drought that occurred throughout 1850 when the continent suffered from extreme heat.
 On 6 February 1851, a strong furnace-like wind came down from the north and gained power and speed as the hours passed.
 It is believed that the disaster began in Plenty Ranges when a couple of bullock drivers left logs burning unattended, which set fire to long, dry grass affected by the recent drought.
 The year preceding the fires was exceptionally hot and dry and this trend continued into 1851.